BALINESE HOLIDAYS, RITUALS AND CELEBRATIONS

 Over 150,000 people carrying baskets packed with offerings show up for the climax of the festival, the Taur rites.
 The ceremony is presided over by 23 white-robbed priests wearing turbaned crowns.
 Special gambuh dances are performed, prayers are said and scores of animals-from anteaters to eagles-are sacrificed to appease to various demonic manifestations of Bali's supreme being, Rudra.
 The festival ends a few day later during a closing ceremony when a priest sprinkles holy water on dignitaries who have attended the event.♤

-A festival called Pengrupukan celebrates the New Year and the arrival of spring in March or April.
-The festival’s aim is to roust out the devils that, having been swept out of Hades following the rainy season, have gone into hiding on the island.
+The aim of Ngrupuk is to roust out the demons that, having been swept out of Hades following the rainy season, have gone into hiding on the island.
 The Balinese make elaborate offerings to lure the devils out and then run through the streets, their bodies painted, bearing torches and making noise to drive them off the island.
-The following day is Nyepí, when the emphasis is on silence and introspection; businesses are closed and people stay at home.
 [Source: Indonesia-fascination.blogspot.jp]

 Melasti